daviddwlee84/FinanceNotifier/README.md

 - [X] Able to host TradingView widget
 - [X] Able to take screenshot
 - [X] Discord webhook
+- [X] Able to pass HTTP GET parameter to create chart
-- [ ] Periodically trigger
+- [X] Periodically trigger
 - [X] Docker
-- [ ] Able to pass HTTP GET parameter to create chart
 - [ ] Try add indicators, strategies, studies on the TradingView Advanced Chart
 - [ ] What if "click" the save image button on the TradingView Advanced Chart?